Who can I file a claim against with the Kentucky Claims Commission?

 Does the hearing officer decide the claim?

-No. After the hearing, the hearing officer will make a recommendation to the board, who will make the decision on the claim.
+No. After the hearing, the hearing officer will make a recommendation to the Commission, who will make the decision on the claim.
 KRS 44.070(6)

 How long does it take to receive a check?